Jan 20 – Jan 22, 2023

 The national and local organizing committees of APS CUWiP strive to create a welcoming environment for all, including undergraduate women and gender minorities.

-CUWiP Conferences will be held in 13 Locations including Brown University in Providence, Rhode Island.
+CUWiP Conferences will be held in 14 locations including Brown University in Providence, Rhode Island.

-To sign up for reminder when the application opens, please fill out this form
+To sign up for reminder when the registration opens, please fill out this form

 CUWiP has become incredibly popular.
 In order to maximize the number of CUWiP participants we can accommodate, we will allocate participants to sites based on travel logistics and site capacity.
 We will aim to follow the distributions outlined below, but may have to make adjustments.
 Please do not purchase travel or plan to be at a specific site until you receive an email confirming you have been accepted to a specific CUWiP site.